thanhtpham/easy-docker/.github/CONTRIBUTING.md

-# Contributing to This Project
+# Contributing to Easy Docker

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: